noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

 - Centrally manage your environment as you scale your AWS resources
 - group accounts into logical categories
-- use cases
-  - manage access, share resources and consolidate billing/audit at the organization level
-  - nest organizations to form hierarchies

 ## my thoughts

-- check control towe for a more managed approach if you can afford it

 ## links